UmarEhsan/NextJs/README.md

 By default, Next.js pre-renders every page.
 This means that Next.js generates HTML for each page in advance, instead of having it all done by client-side JavaScript.
 Pre-rendering can result in better performance and SEO.

+<h1>Two Forms of Pre-rendering</h1>
+Next.js has two forms of pre-rendering: Static Generation and Server-side Rendering.
+The difference is in when it generates the HTML for a page.

+Static Generation is the pre-rendering method that generates the HTML at build time.
+The pre-rendered HTML is then reused on each request.
+Server-side Rendering is the pre-rendering method that generates the HTML on each request.

+<h1>Static Generation with Data using getStaticProps</h1>
+How does it work?
+Well, in Next.js, when you export a page component, you can also export an async function called getStaticProps.
+If you do this, then:

+getStaticProps runs at build time in production, and… Inside the function, you can fetch external data and send it as props to the page.